Book entitled “Abstract Reproductive as Productive Art”

 By Mirna Rudan Lisak, PhD

-Trip to Moscow to attend a conference organized to mark the 100th anniversary of establishment of the Scriabin Museum
+Trip to Moscow to attend a conference organized to mark the 100th anniversary of establishing the Scriabin Museum

-Walking around Moscow at night is a wonderful experience due to an unusual warmth radiated by this often freezing city
+Walking around Moscow at night is a wonderful experience due to the unusual warmth radiated by this often freezing city

-Vers la flamme like the flaming form of the Saint Basil’s Cathedral
+Vers la flamme like the flaming form of Saint Basil’s Cathedral

-After visiting Moscow, it seems to me that the mobility of the mystic chord, besides in the urban structure of this city, may even more likely have its origin in the blazing form of the Saint Basil’s Cathedral.
-Thus the decision to project fire during my elaboration of Scriabin’s compositions Vers la flamme (Toward the Flame) and Prometheus: The Poem of Fire in this context also proved to be appropriate—obviously neither Stravinsky was far from the same idea when he composed his world known masterpiece Firebird.
-It seems to me that in this picturesque church many Russian artists have found a spiritual drive for their artistic concepts, and as it is located at the very origin of Moscow, I cannot escape the impression that precisely this church is the eternal hearth of all Russians, having the power to thaw even the coldest hearts during the endless winter nights.
+After visiting Moscow, it seems to me that the mobility of the mystic chord, besides in the urban structure of this city, may even more likely have its origin in the blazing form of Saint Basil’s Cathedral.
+Thus, the decision to project fire during my elaboration of Scriabin’s composition Vers la flamme (Toward the Flame) and Prometheus: The Poem of Fire, in this context, also proved to be appropriate.
+Obviously, neither Stravinsky was far from the same idea when he composed his world-known masterpiece Firebird.
+It seems to me that in this picturesque church many Russian artists found a spiritual drive for their artistic concepts, and as it is located at the very origin of Moscow, I cannot escape the impression that it is precisely this church that is the eternal hearth of all Russians, having the power to thaw even the coldest hearts during the endless winter nights.
 However, I noticed the greatest interest of the audience when I presented the last picture—Sir James Fraser’s spiral illusion, and only now I realize that long before my trip to Moscow, by choosing this pictorial example, I had anticipated my future experience of the rhythm, harmony and melody of the city in which numerous Russian artists had been creating their greatest works (read more in Part 1 of this travelogue).

-Let’s get back to the conference—it was wonderful to exchange ideas with museum staff and professors from the Moscow and St. Petersburg Conservatories.
+Let’s get back to the conference—it was wonderful to exchange ideas with the museum staff and professors from Moscow and St. Petersburg Conservatories.
 On top of that, the place in the conference schedule reserved for my lecture was indeed a great honour: on the second day, the first lecture was given by Mo.
-Atanas Kurtev—Fellow of the Bulgarian Academy of Sciences and Arts and world known pianist who teaches at numerous francophone European Conservatories, after his lecture I was the one to present my work on mystic chord, and then the podium was reserved for Mr. Alexander Serafimovich Scriabin, PhD—Scriabin’s descendant and the President of the Scriabin Fund in Moscow and the Honorary President of the UK based Scriabin Association.
-As I do not speak Russian, I prepared my lecture in English and sent the text to the Scriabin Museum, and colleague Areg Mekhakyan, who—in addition to preparing an extremely interesting lecture on the connection between Scriabin’s music and Eastern philosophy—was kind to translate it into Russian in order to be able to simultaneously read part by part during my presentation.
-This is why everyone expected me to speak English, not knowing that as expression of respect and gratitude I prepared the first few sentences in fluent Russian (I practiced proper accents for a week).
+Atanas Kurtev—Fellow of the Bulgarian Academy of Sciences and Arts, and world-known pianist who teaches at numerous francophone European Conservatories.
+After his lecture, I was the one to present my work on the mystic chord, and then the podium was reserved for Mr. Alexander Serafimovich Scriabin, PhD—descendant of the Scriabin family, a President of the Scriabin Fund in Moscow, and an Honorary President of the UK-based Scriabin Association.
+As I do not speak Russian, I prepared my lecture in English and sent the text to the Scriabin Museum, so that colleague Areg Mekhakyan, who—in addition to preparing an extremely interesting lecture on the connection between Scriabin’s music and Eastern philosophy—was kind to translate it into Russian to be able to simultaneously read part by part during my presentation.
+This is why everyone expected me to speak English, not knowing that, as an expression of respect and gratitude, I prepared the first few sentences in fluent Russian (I practiced proper accents for a week).
 I will never forget the spontaneous smile of the audience as a reaction to that surprise.
-Everyone was very friendly during the conference: Mr. Vladimir Popkov, the Head of the Scientific Research Department, made sure that everything develops smoothly from the first invitation letter until departure from Moscow, and one of the most fascinating people I had a chance to meet was Mrs. Valentina Vassilyevna Rubtsova, the Editor-in-Chief of the magazine Music.
+Everyone was very friendly during the conference: Mr. Vladimir Popkov, the Head of the Scientific Research Department, made sure that everything developed smoothly from the first invitation letter until the departure from Moscow, and one of the most fascinating people I had a chance to meet was Mrs. Valentina Vassilyevna Rubtsova, the Editor-in-Chief of the famous publishing house and magazine Music.

 Everything is ready for the beginning of the conference